patractlabs/europa/README.md

 Nov 12 17:25:47.428  INFO ⛓  Native runtime: europa-1 (europa-1.tx1.au1)
 ```
 ##### Set default workspace
-stop the europa, the execute:
+stop the europa, than execute:
 ```bash
 # another-workspace is the workspace name which we what to set as default.
 $ ./target/debug/europa workspace default another-workspace